What Happens During an ASHRAE Level 2 Site Visit

 A day-by-day walkthrough of what actually happens during an ASHRAE Level 2 energy audit site visit for Oregon BPS compliance.

 This post walks through what actually happens during the on-site portion of an ASHRAE Level 2 audit for Oregon BPS compliance.
 No marketing, just the realistic version.
+You’ll understand what to expect, what to prepare, what access you need to provide, and what happens after the auditor leaves the building.

 The Quick Definition